TheMaster1127/HTH/README.md

 **Cons:**

-1. **Platform Dependency:** HTH requires Windows for compilation or transpilation, limiting its usability for developers using other operating systems.
+1. **Platform Dependency:** HTH requires Windows for compilation or transpilation, limiting it's usability for developers using other operating systems.

-2. **Limited Advanced Features:** HTH may lack some advanced features and functionalities found in other programming languages, potentially limiting its suitability for complex or specialized applications.
+2. **Limited Advanced Features:** HTH may lack some advanced features and functionalities found in other programming languages, potentially limiting it's suitability for complex or specialized applications.

 3. **Limited GUI Elements:** The range of GUI elements available in HTH may be limited compared to other GUI frameworks, restricting the design options for user interfaces.

 Overall, HTH offers a user-friendly and versatile platform for beginners to learn programming and develop web applications quickly and easily.
-While it has some limitations, its simplicity, portability, and comprehensive documentation make it a valuable tool for developers looking to get started in web development.
+While it has some limitations, it's simplicity, portability, and comprehensive documentation make it a valuable tool for developers looking to get started in web development.

 **Note:**

-- This project is specifically inspired from AutoHotKey V1 and its syntax.
+- This project is specifically inspired from AutoHotKey V1 and it's syntax.
 - HTH HeavenToHell is still in development.
 - Documentation coming soon.